Book a consultation

 Click to call for new patient enquiry If you are an existing patient please call the consultant directly.
 You can find their direct number on their consultants page.

 Many sports injuries occur due to physical factors, such as a mistimed tackle in football to a poor landing in gymnastics.
 From an outside perspective, many injuries may seem accidental.
-However, once you start looking more closely at the psychology those involved in those accidents, then maybe a small amount of those accidents were down individual coping mechanisms to stress, rather than pure chance.
+However, once you start looking more closely at the psychology of those involved in these accidents, then maybe some of those accidents or injuries were down to individual coping mechanisms to stress, rather than pure chance.

 There are two types of stress – acute and chronic.